tomjwells/coti-node-monitoring/README.md

 # Contributing

-This installation method is stable and works well, but it is far from perfect.
-There are some improvements that could be made that I have not had time to explore.
+This installation method is stable and works well in my tests, but it is far from perfect.
+I have many ideas for improvements that I have not explored.
 Some of these are

 - Fixing any bugs
 - Configuring alerts (e.g. based on RAM usage, CPU usage, and response times)
 - More sophisticated dashboards that take better advantage of the unique information available from Coti nodes
-- Monitoring traefik
+- Monitoring traefik (the web server)

-If you are interested in contributing to any of these, I would happily take suggestions or code submissions, or give access to this repository to collaborators.
+If you are interested in contributing to any of these, I would happily take suggestions or code submissions, or make this repository accessible to collaborators.

 # ✨ Credits